 What is missing?

 Stephane: Ah!
 There it is!
 This is where a platform like Blendo can play a role.
 Ubiquitous and easy access to the right data, at the right time, to answer the right business questions (while ensuring proper privacy!) is a challenge for both data scientists and business users/marketers who want to be empowered.
-I think if there’s an affordable, scalable, human-friendly solution there’s a great potential.
+I think if there’s an affordable, scalable, human-friendly solution there’s great potential.

 Are you an advocate of work/life balance?
 How do you balance both?

 Stephane: I remember reading the book “Becoming a Technical Leader” by Ken Orr – it resonated with me because I was not aiming for the classic career path of becoming a manager, but instead strived to become an expert in my areas of expertise (I can say I have achieved it!).
 This tinted my career path and I often made choices that sacrificed “power and money” in favor of “liberty and creativity”.
 Some people could rightly argue one option isn’t in opposition to the other.
 I have found the balance by being a freelancer and building my own personal brand in a niche industry, living in a nice historical heritage area near Quebec City, working from home, and allocating a fair amount of time for writing and creating new tools.
-I rarely have more than 50% of billable time – I could make more money but would lose something: playing with data.
+I rarely have more than 50% of the billable time – I could make more money but would lose something: playing with data.
 I guess that’s why my motto is “Data is the raw material of my craft”.

 Enjoyed Stephane’s interview?
 Send us your thoughts in Twitter.